What Does a Woman Want?

 Arthur read it all, studied it all, contemplated it all—but somehow he sensed the answer wasn't there.

 Nevertheless, trusting to the spontaneity of the moment, he mounted his steed and set off to keep the appointment.
-And as he was riding along the forest trail he saw before him a woman—though she was scarcely a woman any more—a hag, ancient and bent and wearing a black cowl, and from the cowl protruded a nose that bent in two places, and on the end of the nose a wart, and from the wart, hairs.
+And as he was riding along the forest trail he saw before him a woman—though she was scarcely a woman any more—a hag, ancient and stooped, wearing a black cowl, and from the cowl protruded a nose that bent in two places, and on the end of the nose a wart, and from the wart, hairs.

 So ugly was she that he steered his horse to the far side of the path, but as he was passing she looked up and caught his eye, and raised a long bony finger.
 "You don't know the answer, do you," she cackled.